-This table describes the fees and expenses you may pay if you buy, hold or sell shares of the Short-Term Extended Quality Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)\
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)1

 Management Fee 0.15%

-Other Expenses 0.02%
+Other Expenses 0.05%

-Recovery of Previously Waived Fees 0.01%
+Total Annual Fund Operating Expenses 0.20%

+Fee Waiver and/or Expense Reimbursement 2 0.02%

-Total Annual Fund Operating Expenses 0.18%
+Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.18%